 What is your gas policy?

-A camping gas canister will be included in the rental and provided on collection.
-Only customers who have pre-paid for gas will receive a full canister of camping gas.
+1 full camping gas canister will be included in the rental and provided on collection.
 Additional gas purchased throughout the rental period is at the customer’s own expense.

 Is there a discount code for the Stena Line ferry bookings?

 To avail of the 10% discount on Stena Line ferry crossings please call our office on +44 (0) 2890 813057 and a member of staff can help make your booking.
 Please check your destination and ferry times before calling.

 Yes, but you must be using